Lauren Bell: International career

 In 2019, Bell played for the England women's Academy against Australia A. She was given an academy contract for the 2019–20 season.
 In 2020, she was one of the 24 women chosen by England to begin training during the COVID-19 pandemic.
 Bell was one of three uncapped players in the training squad; the others were Emma Lamb and Issy Wong.

 In December 2021, Bell was named in England's A squad for their tour to Australia, with the matches being played alongside the Women's Ashes.
 In January 2022, during the tour, she was added to the full England squad for the one-off Test match.
 In February 2022, she was named as one of two reserve players in England's team for the 2022 Women's Cricket World Cup in New Zealand.

 In June 2022, Bell was named in England's Women's Test squad for their one-off match against South Africa.
 She made her Test debut on 27 June 2022, for England against South Africa.
 On 2 July 2022, Bell was also named in England's Women's One Day International (WODI) squad for their matches against South Africa.
 She made her WODI debut on 15 July 2022, also for England against South Africa.
 In November 2022, Bell was awarded with her first England central contract.

+In 2023 Bell was named in the England squad for the Ashes against Australia.
+She played in the test match, three T20I matches and three One Day Internationals.

+She took her first five-wicket haul in WODIs for England against New Zealand on 3 July 2024.

+She was named in the England squad for the 2024 ICC Women's T20 World Cup.

+Bell was named in England's squad for their multi-format tour to South Africa in November 2024.

+She was named in the England squad for the 2025 Women's Ashes series in Australia.